Video Games, Artificial Intelligence, and Learning

 I am currently pursuing a PhD in Video Game Design and Artificial Intelligence at New York University.
-Right now my research is focused around learning and how A.I. and Video Games can augment it.
+Right now my research is focused around A.I. and Video Games, and how they can be applied to learning.
 I love video games, coffee, code, dogs, and sailing.

-General Video Game Rule Generation – Ahmed Khalifa, Michael Cerny Green, Diego Perez-Liebana, and Julian Togelius – Accepted in CIG 2017.
+General Video Game Rule Generation – Ahmed Khalifa, Michael Cerny Green, Diego Perez-Liebana, and Julian Togelius – Published at CIG 2017.